onsissond/mcp-appstore/README.md

 npm start
 ```

-This will start the server in stdio mode, which is compatible with MCP clients.
+This will start the server in studio mode, which is compatible with MCP clients.

 ## Available Tools